Fiix vs Gremlin

 What each tool can accept (input) and produce (output) — text, image, audio, video, code.

-Fiix offers a free plan with basic features and paid plans that add advanced maintenance management and analytics.
+Fiix offers a free plan with basic features and paid plans with advanced capabilities and more users.

 -